 On This Episode

-President, The Planetary Society; Professor of Planetary Science, California Institute of Technology; Associate Director, Keck Institute for Space Studies at Caltech
+President, The Planetary Society; Professor of Planetary Science, California Institute of Technology; Director, Keck Institute for Space Studies at Caltech

 Chief of Space Policy for The Planetary Society

 Senior Communications Adviser and former Host of Planetary Radio for The Planetary Society

 Caltech planetary scientist and Planetary Society president Bethany Ehlmann was a key player in the creation of the recently released recommendations that may guide solar system exploration for years to come.
 SPE host Casey Dreier talks with her about the process and approach that led to this influential document.

 Related Reading and References

 - Origins, Worlds, and Life: A Decadal Strategy for Planetary Science and Astrobiology 2023-2032